British Rail HS4000: British Rail

 Following the fitting of its new bogies the locomotive was used on express passenger trains.
-On a London King's Cross to Newcastle service diagrammed for British Rail Class 55 ('Deltic') operation the unit was 14mins faster than required even though the new traction motors meant reduced power at the rail.
+On a London King's Cross to Newcastle service diagrammed for British Rail Class 55 ('Deltic') operation the unit was 14 minutes faster than required even though the new traction motors meant reduced power at the rail.

 In March 1971 it was withdrawn from service in the UK and sent back to Brush for refitting.